AlaaElrhmanArafa/InstabugTask/README.md

 # InstabugTask
-a Framework to record all requests and responses and simple UI as POC
+This Framework to record all requests and responses and simple app as a POC